stappersg/vBook/src/features.md

 # Features

 vSMTP is a Mail Transfer Agent ([MTA]) and a Mail Submission Agent ([MSA]).
 It is not intended to be a Mail User Agent ([MUA]) nor a Mail Delivery Agent ([MDA]).

-For outgoing mail, vSMTP can directly be addressed by your [MUA] using the SMTP protocol.
+For outgoing mail, vSMTP can directly be addressed by your MUA using the SMTP protocol.

-For incoming mails, vSMTP can deliver local mail to a client storage using mbox or maildir formats.
-To retrieve emails from your [MUA] it is necessary to install a [MDA] that can handle POP and/or IMAP protocols.
+For incoming mails, vSMTP can store messages on a server file-system using [Mbox] or [Maildir] formats.
+To retrieve emails from a remote client (MUA) it is necessary to install a MDA that can handle [POP] and/or [IMAP] protocols.

-&#9758; | About MDA: For Debian/Ubuntu server the most straightforward solution is to download and install [courier-imap] package and to specify where the `MailDir` folders are located.

 [courier-imap]: https://packages.debian.org/search?keywords=courier-imap